OSInside/kiwi/README.md

 In order to address all of these the question came up:

-`How to modernize the project without producing regressions or making our user's unhappy ?`
+`How to modernize the project without producing regressions or making our users unhappy ?`

 As I did not see a good way to achieve this in the former code base the decision to start a rewrite of KIWI with a maintained